lorenzosquadrani/lorenzosquadrani.github.io/_notes/linux/arch_linux.md

 Ye also the GNOME bar would be amazing to have in hyprland.

 ### Bluetooth
+I just installed bluez for getting the bluetooth.service and then blueman to have a panel applet.

 ### Notifications Manager
 Archlinux has in its core applications libnotify, which implements the Desktop notifications specifications, and it is compatible both with X11 and Wayland.